Post Page Hero

 Air-conditioned climate control focuses on cooling, helping protect stored items from high temperatures that can lead to damage.

-These units are designed to maintain a lower temperature than what is outside the unit.
-This helps avoid issues such as warping, cracking or discoloration that may happen when materials are exposed to high heat.
+These storage units are designed to maintain a lower baseline temperature than that outside the unit.
+This helps avoid issues such as warping, cracking or discoloration that may happen when materials are exposed to extreme heat or extreme weather.

-An air-conditioned storage space usually keeps the temperature between 50 and 80 degrees.
-This helps create a stable environment for stored items.
-This range helps items stay protected during hot summers.
+An air-conditioned storage unit usually keeps the temperature between 50 and 80 degrees, preventing sudden temperature spikes.
+This helps create a stable environment for temperature-sensitive items.
+This range helps high-value items stay protected during hot summers and guards against massive temperature swings between seasons.

 How Does Climate-Controlled Storage Work?

-High humidity encourages mold, mildew and even rust, especially on items stored for long periods.
-Moisture-related issues like warping, swelling or rotting can damage both delicate and everyday items over time.
+High levels of humidity encourage mold on clothing, mildew build-up, and even buildup on leather, especially on items stored long-term for long periods.
+Moisture-related issues like warping, swelling, or rotting can damage belongings and affect both delicate and everyday items over time, including expensive appliances and seasonal decor.
 Climate-controlled units use humidity sensors and dehumidifiers along with air conditioning to keep humidity levels steady and low.

-Briefly put, for areas with high humidity or items that need a stable environment, climate-controlled storage offers comprehensive protection, the kind that basic air conditioning alone can’t provide.
+Briefly put, for severe climates with high humidity or items that need a stable environment, climate-controlled storage offers comprehensive climate protection and storage solutions that non-climate-controlled storage simply can’t provide—especially during extreme temperature swings common in areas like East Coast winters.

 Like air-cooled units, heated storage isn’t the same as climate-controlled storage.

-In regions with freezing winters, heated storage units are often used to protect belongings from cold damage.
-These units are designed to keep temperatures above freezing, helping prevent damage from extreme cold.
+In regions with freezing winters and severe climates, heated units are often used to protect belongings from damage caused by cold temperatures.
+These storage units are designed to keep temperatures above freezing, helping prevent massive temperature swings that cause damage from extreme weather and cold.

-They don’t offer air conditioning or humidity control, so while they may be effective in protecting against the cold, they won’t address temperature swings or moisture buildup.
+They don’t offer air conditioning or humidity control like humidity-controlled units, so while they may be effective in protecting against cold temperatures in mild weather regions, they won’t address massive temperature swings or moisture build-up like non-climate-controlled storage limitations show.

-Heated storage is suitable in cold climates where humidity doesn’t pose an issue and is recommended for items that may crack, freeze or become brittle in sub-zero temperatures, like appliances, exercise equipment and DVDs.
-Heated air tends to be very dry.
+Heated storage is suitable in cold temperatures where humidity doesn’t pose an issue and is recommended for temperature sensitive items that may crack, freeze or become brittle in sub-zero temperatures, like expensive appliances, exercise equipment and DVDs.
+Understanding this cost comparison between heated and climate-controlled helps determine the right storage options for your weather conditions.

 Here’s a quick comparison: